So, you've got a ring stuck on your finger. Or perhaps you just want handy information in case your wedding ring gets a little too tight.

 To reduce swelling, soak the hand in cold water or apply an ice pack.

-Lastly, if you want to reshape and resize your ring, make sure to take it to your local jeweler.
+Lastly, if you want to reshape and learn how to properly size your ring, make sure to take it to your local jeweler.
 Be safe, ring wearers!